mdo91/swiftui-notification/README.md

   ### Note: Authentication token is needed in order to establish a secure connection between the backend and the ios app

 <img src="./img/info.png" width="800" alt="App Screenshot 1">

+After creating an auhtentication token via Member center of apple developer dashboard we need to use the auhtentication token in order to send a notification.